Latent protein trees: H1N1/H3N2 viral challenge

 We can also use latent proteins as predictors of the symptomatic vs. asymptomatic status of each observation in the data set.
-For this purpose, we fit individual linear discriminant classifiers for each latent protein at each MCMC draw and estimate the classification accuracy as the area under the ROC curve \citep[AUC, Receiver Operating Characteristic,][]{fawcett06}.
-Figure~\ref{fg:auc} shows results for six of the most discriminant latent proteins: \lp{FHR1-H}, \lp{ZPI-H}, \lp{CRP-H}, \lp{LBP-H}, \lp{A2GL-H} and \lp{CO9-H}, it shows in particular that \lp{FHR1-H} has an overall decent performance.
-In addition, when treating H1N1 and H3N2 as separate classification tasks, we observe that H3N2 is somehow easier to classify as can also be seen quite clearly from Figure~\ref{fg:auc}. \modded{We also applied the model for protein quantitation of \citet{karpievitch09} using symptomatic/asymptomatic status as grouping variable.
-Their model found 40 significant proteins with $q$-value threshold 0.05, which is a quite large number considering the total number of proteins in the data set is 106.
+For this purpose, we fit individual linear discriminant classifiers for each latent protein at each MCMC draw and estimate the classification accuracy as the area under the ROC curve [AUC, Receiver Operating Characteristic, \citet{fawcett06}].
+Figure \ref{fgpurity}(b) shows results for the six most discriminant latent proteins: \lp{FHR1-H}, \lp{ZPI-H}, \lp{CRP-H}, \lp{LBP-H}, \lp{A2GL-H} and \lp{CO9-H}; It shows in particular that \lp{FHR1-H} has an overall decent performance.
+In addition, when treating H1N1 and H3N2 as separate classification tasks, we observe that H3N2 is clearly easier to classify.\looseness=1

+We also applied the model for protein quantitation of \citet {karpievitch09} using symptomatic/asymptomatic status as a grouping variable.
+Their model found 40 significant proteins with $q$-value threshold 0.05, which is quite a large number considering the total number of proteins in the data set is 106.
 In addition, almost none of these show significant association with the biological phenotype.
-We found only 3 proteins in common (\lp{CHLE-H}, \lp{FHR1-H} and \lp{HRG-H}) when comparing their list to our own.
+We found only 3 proteins in common (\lp{CHLE-H}, \lp{FHR1-H} and \lp {HRG-H}) when comparing their list to our own.
 For our model we used $t$-tests, $q$-values and the same 0.05 threshold to be fair with the other method.
-However, their list does not include \lp{ZPI-H}, \lp{CRP-H}, \lp{LBP-H}, \lp{A2GL-H} or \lp{CO9-H}, all of which are strongly associated with the symptomatic versus asymptotic designation.}
+However, their list does not include \lp{ZPI-H}, \lp {CRP-H}, \lp{LBP-H}, \lp{A2GL-H} or \lp{CO9-H}, all of which are strongly associated with the symptomatic versus asymptotic designation.